ClearHeadedT/boot-dev-log/learn-object-oriented-programming/NOTES.md

 - Learned how OOP developers think, designing around behavior/responsibility.
 - Learned abstraction practice, exposing only what callers actually need.
 - Learned inheritance basics, subclasses extending a parent class.
+- Learned when to actually use inheritance vs. when it's overkill.